-Although MetLife Bermuda does not have a rating, an indicative Insurer Financial Strength Rating of MA1 was assigned by MetLife's Corporate Risk Management Credit team.
-The most material exposure to MetLife Bermuda is for the VA book of business and, in the event of a default, the Undertaking's Exposure at Default would be the gross liability for the VA guarantees, less the value of the hedging portfolio held on the Undertaking's balance sheet in funds withheld; this difference is expected to be limited even in adverse market scenarios.
+Although MetLife Bermuda does not have a rating, an indicative Insurer Financial Strength Rating of MA1 was assigned by MetLife's Global Risk Management Credit team.
+The most material exposure to MetLife Bermuda is for the VA book of business and, in the event of a default, the Undertaking's Exposure at Default would be the gross liability for the VA guarantees, less the value of the hedging portfolio held on the Undertaking's balance sheet in funds withheld; which is expected to be highly correlated to the VA guarantees.
 Finally, the Undertaking holds very substantial collateral from MetLife Bermuda, from which the Undertaking can recover unmet obligations, and reduces any loss given default further.
 Overall in light of these protections, the counterparty credit risk is considered to be appropriately mitigated.